 #5 Create Summaries or Lists

 Summarize longer content into a short paragraph, bulleted list, or steps and place this summary at the top of your content.
 For example, if you’ve got a lengthy how-to on how to remove wine from the carpet, then consolidate the steps (1 sentence each) at the top of your article to increase your chances of getting a featured snippet (and make sure you use Heading 2 or 3 for each step).
 Then, when the reader wants to learn more, they will click on the link to your full article.

 When Will My Snippet Get Featured?

 As I said above, there’s no guarantee that your content will be featured in a snippet; however, the tips above will get you closer than you are today, and it’s definitely worth the effort.
-If after some time, you find that your content isn’t working, don’t be afraid to change it up.
-If you’re answering the right questions, your likelihood of snagging a featured snippet will increase, so it’s all about getting into your potential customers’ shoes.
+If, after some time, you find that your content isn’t working, don’t be afraid to change it up.
+If you’re answering the right questions, your likelihood of snagging a featured snippet will increase.
+Simply, it’s all about getting into your potential customers’ shoes.